-Kim Keppler-Noreuil, M.D., recently joined the Division of Genetics and Metabolism, Rare Disease Institute at Children’s National as professor of pediatrics after her tenure at the National Human Genome Research Institute/National Institutes of Health as clinician associate investigator from 2012-2018.
+Kim Keppler-Noreuil, M.D., recently joined the Division of Genetics and Metabolism, Rare Disease Institute at Children’s National Hospital as professor of pediatrics after her tenure at the National Human Genome Research Institute/National Institutes of Health as clinician associate investigator from 2012-2018.

 Dr. Keppler-Noreuil’s clinical and research interests include clinical characterization, genetic studies and therapeutic interventions of somatic overgrowth and vascular malformation disorders, including Proteus syndrome and PIK3CA-related overgrowth spectrum (PROS).
-In addition, her other areas of research include clinical delineation of multiple malformation syndromes and studies of epidemiology and pathogenesis of birth defects, inherited and chromosomal disorders.
+In addition, her other areas of research include clinical delineation of multiple malformation syndromes, and studies of epidemiology and pathogenesis of birth defects, inherited and chromosomal disorders.